vivgui/vivgui/README.md

 Hi 👋 My name is Vivian Guillen
 ===============================

-I'm a Frontend Developer with a passion for CSS & JS
+I'm a Fullstack Developer with a passion for CSS & JS
 --------------------------------------------------

 I've been learning to code for 10 years now, time flies!
 It feels like just yesterday when I wrote my first line of JavaScript.
 I fell head over heels for it and even today, I'm as comfortable with it as ever.
 These days, I'm diving into Laravel, setting my sights on becoming a full-stack developer.
 My goal?
 To be able to code a SaaS all by myself!